 artwork is not stretched or skewed.
 It is not a camera trick.

-For the past two and a half decades, Hani, as well as his work has been featured in countless news articles, commercials, television programs, major motion pictures and advertising campaigns ranging from everything like this one for Britney Spears, to Nickelodeon's "Sponge Bob Squarepants" (featured below) allowing him to share his gift with the rest of the world while ever furthering his groundbreaking and unique career.
+For the past years, Hani, as well as his work has been featured in countless news articles, commercials, television programs, major motion pictures and advertising campaigns. allowing him to share his gift with the rest of the world while ever furthering his groundbreaking and unique career.

 CLICK ON SPONGEBOB TO WATCH HANI TURN A REGULAR PIECE OF NYC SIDEWALK INTO A MASTERPIECE THAT EVERYONE YOUNG AND OLD CAN ENJOY